ADMISSION TO PROFESSIONAL PROGRAM

 Students may apply to the athletic training major as part of their application for admission to the University.
 Formal application for admission to the Athletic Training Education Program occurs during the first semester of the student's sophomore year.
 The athletic training education program is a structured program in which the student must be making normal progress in the required prerequisite courses and pre-clinical experiences.

 All incoming freshman will meet with an adviser from the School of Education and Professional Studies Advising Center to select fall courses.
 Students will then be assigned an Athletic Training faculty advisor for the remainder of their academic careers.

 Pre-athletic training students should consult with their assigned faculty advisor from the academic program to insure that curriculum requirements are selected at the appropriate time and to monitor normal progress toward formal admission to the professional program.

-Students who fail to pass prerequisite courses and/or fails to be accepted into the professional program during the second semester sophomore year will jeopardize their status within the clinical aspect of the program.
-Those students who are not admitted at the scheduled time (second semester sophomore year) should meet with the program director to discuss and plan their future within the Athletic Training Education Program.
-Students deferred or denied admission three times will be advised to select an alternate undergraduate program at CCSU.
-Students who receive academic advisement from individuals other than their assigned ATEP faculty advisors (after being transitioned from CACE) may also jeopardize their standing within the program.
+Students who fail to pass prerequisite courses and/or fails to be accepted into the professional program during the first semester sophomore year will jeopardize their status within the clinical aspect of the program.
+Those students who are not admitted at the scheduled time (second semester sophomore year) should meet with the Athletic Training Program Director to discuss and plan their future within the Athletic Training Education Program.
+Candidates who fail to meet the GPA requirement needed for application to the professional program for two consecutive semesters after completing EXS 217 will no longer be allowed to apply to the athletic training professional program.
+Students who receive academic advisement from individuals other than their assigned ATEP faculty advisors may also jeopardize their standing within the program.

 ATHLETIC TRAINING EDUCATION PROGRAM CURRICULUM